TheRealFlyingCoder/2020-React/README.md

-> 🚨 This accelerator is constantly improving, feel free to submit bugs and ideas! 🚨
+> 🚨 This accelerator is old and nothing compared to (Remix)[https://remix.run/] now! 🚨

 # TheFlyingCoder's 2020 React Accelerator